ir-rafio/RapidRoll-Advanced/README.md

         - To compile the game on GNU/Linux, the SFML library must first be installed.
 This can typically be done through the package manager of the distribution being used.
 For example, on Arch Linux, the package is named sfml, while on Ubuntu/Debian and its derivatives, it is libsfml-dev.
         - Once the SFML library has been installed, open a terminal in the project directory.
         - Run the ```make``` command.
-    - This might also work on MacOS, though they have not been tested.

     Note: If you are using PowerShell on Windows and get an error message about script execution being disabled, you can enable script execution by opening a PowerShell session as an administrator and running the following command:
     ```Set-ExecutionPolicy RemoteSigned```